395t/review-assignments/_summaries/gropp2020implicit_2.md

  ![table 2](gropp2020implicit_2h.png)

 Lastly, they experimented on learning shape space.
-They used a datset of high resolution raw scans of 10 humans in multiple poses (8 humnas for training and 2 for testing).
+They used a dataset of high resolution raw scans of 10 humans in multiple poses (8 humnas for training and 2 for testing).

  ![figure 8](gropp2020implicit_2i.png)

-* What interesting variants are explored?

 ## TL;DR
 * Introduced a loss function based on the Eikonal term.
 * Showed ability of training on raw data from scans.
-* Was able to achieve more detail then SOA models.
+* Was able to achieve greater detail then SOA models.